 International Sale of Goods

-As noted in the discussion about the sale of goods, there is an exception to the general rule that the U.S.'s Uniform Commercial Code governs the sale of goods.
+In addition, as noted in the discussion about the sale of goods, there is an exception to the general rule that the U.S.'s Uniform Commercial Code governs the sale of goods.
 That exception is that, under certain circumstances, the applicable body of law is a multilateral treaty called the Convention on the International Sale of Goods ("CISG").

 Article I of the CISG provides that it applies: